Infrared-Assisted Single-Stage Framework for Joint Restoration and Fusion of Visible and Infrared Images under Hazy Conditions: Proposed Method

-\subsection{Feature restoration assisted by infrared image}
+\subsection{Feature Restoration Assisted by Infrared Image}

 To effectively utilize the information provided by the infrared image $\bm{I}_{ir}$ for restoring features in haze regions, we design the IA-FRM.
-As shown in Figure \ref{Fig2}, when restoring features in hazy images, regions with higher haze density should receive more focus.
+As shown in Fig.~\ref{Fig2}, when restoring features in hazy images, regions with higher haze density should receive more focus.
 Therefore, it is essential to estimate the haze density in the input images.
-To achieve this, we adopt the method from \cite{34} to estimate the haze density in the input image features, as illustrated in Figure \ref{Fig2}(c).
-Specifically, the dark channel information of ${{\bm{F}}_{vi}}$ is obtained through the Dark Channel Generation (DCG) operation.
-The resulting dark channel information, along with the feature ${\tilde{\bm{F}}}_{vi}$, is then fed into the Atmospheric Light Estimation (ALE) module to predict the atmospheric light, denoted as $\bm{A}$.
-Here, ${\tilde{\bm{F}}}_{vi}$ is obtained by applying Channel Average Pooling (CAP) to ${{\bm{F}}_{vi}}$, followed by channel replication.
-Based on $\bm{A}$ and ${\tilde{\bm{F}}}_{vi}$, we can obtain the initial transmission map for each pixel location through the Get Haze Density (GHD) block, as shown in Eq.
-(3):
+To achieve this, we adopt the method from \cite{34} to estimate the haze density in the visible branch, as illustrated in Fig.~\ref{Fig2}(c).